A Winning 6-Step Social Media Marketing Strategy

 Here, you need to craft out your social media community management tactics to recruit online members, engage them, sustain your communities, and develop advocacy amongst your members.

-#4 Deliver – Monetize through Promotions and Ads
+#4 Deliver – Monetise through Promotions and Ads

 Once you’ve accomplished some social sharing through contagious content and built supportive communities of raving fans, you need to start monetising.
 There are two main ways to do so.